 Development and education

 Our educative practices are guided by 'Belonging, Being and Becoming: The Early Years Learning Framework'.
-We believe that the foundation of children's learning is reliant upon building strong connections and reciprocal relationships between the family and educators.
+We believe that the foundation of children's learning is reliant upon building strong connections, trusting and reciprocal relationships with every child and between the family and educators.
 This is further enhanced in the daily social interactions that the children have with each other and the educators.

 The children learn through active participation and hands-on experiences.
-We give children the opportunity to engage in activities that promote their cognitive, social/emotional and physical learning.
-Through hands-on learning the child has opportunities to be creative, experience independence, decision making, cooperation, persistence, and develop their problem solving skills.
+We provide children the opportunity to engage in play learning experiences that promote their cognitive, social/emotional and physical learning.
+Through hands-on learning the child has opportunities to be creative and inquiring; experience independence, decision making, cooperation, persistence; and to develop their communication, problem solving and logical thinking skills.

 Through provision of materials and equipment, staff can challenge a child's thinking and development.
-The children's interests are an important part of the centre's programming and an integral part of the child's learning process.
-The use of open-ended materials allows the child diversity of use, creativity, opportunities for language, and social and emotional development.
+The children's interests are foundational to the preschool program and an integral part of the child's learning process.
+The use of open-ended and loose parts resources allows the child diversity of use, free expression, opportunities for language, collaboration, and social and emotional development.

 At Tweed Heads Community Preschool staff work together to direct the child towards behaviour that benefits themselves and the people around them.
 Redirecting a child's behaviour allows them to be safe and maintain their self-worth.
 Using behavioural guidance strategies assists the child to direct their own behaviour so that it is eventually based on of self-regulation, also understanding and appreciating others needs, rights and feelings.